bretmorin/java-journey-notes/README.md

         int months = 12;
         ```
         - The variable name is 'months' and the value is 12
+    - Variable naming
         - No two variables can have the same name
         ```
         int months = 12;
         System.out.println("the value is " + months);